 1. It’s Not ‘Down Under’

-I realized this past week that I’ve become as insulted as a Kiwi when someone suggests that I am “Down Under.”
+I realized while living there that I became as insulted as a Kiwi when someone suggested that I was “Down Under.”
 I know that New Zealand is a small country, but no, it’s not part of Australia.
 If you imply that this beautiful nation is part of Oz, or confuse the two, don’t be surprised to find that you’ve offended the locals.

 2. There Are Only Two Types Of Kiwi